 Although our basic system may be the same from year to year, our play calling will change.
 Some years, we have a good post player and we will use plays designed to get the ball inside.
 Other years, our shooting guard or our point guard may be our best player.
 We will use plays designed to get our best shooters open shots.

-Know your opponent through scouting, film, previous experience, and work on your game plan in practice... how you are going to stop them defensively, and what you can do offensively.
+Know your opponent through scouting, film, and previous experience.
+Work on your game plan in practice... how you are going to stop them defensively, and what you can do offensively.

 Team goals could vary from year to year.
 A team goal might be to win the state championship, or the conference title, or maybe to finish above .500 with a winning record.
 With a team lacking in talent or experience, it might be to just be a better team by the end of the season, in preparation for next year.

 Individual player goals might be developing a post player's moves and strength, or a guard's dribbling, ball-handling, and shooting.
-But personal character goals are even more important... developing priorities, commitment, work ethic, trust, loyalty, etc.
+Personal character goals are even more important... developing priorities, commitment, work ethic, trust, loyalty, etc.

-Winning effort also goes back to work ethic and competing as hard as you can in practice every day.
+Winning effort also goes back to work ethic and competing as hard as you can every practice.
 Players make each other better by competing hard in practice.
 If your team does not compete hard in practice, it's unlikely that any pre-game motivational speech will get them to play any harder.

-Further, we stress that "having fun" is competing as hard as you can... that the most enjoyment and satisfaction occurs when you have given all you can against a worthy opponent.
-A little goofing around and joking from time to time is fine, but the enjoyment it is not on same level as the fun obtained from competing hard.
+Further, we stress that "having fun" is competing as hard as you can.
+The most enjoyment and satisfaction occurs when you have given all you can against a worthy opponent.
+A little goofing around and joking from time to time is fine, but it is not on same level as the fun obtained from competing hard.

-Unfortunately, we all get caught up in wins and losses.
-Coaches are remembered for achieving milestones such as so many career wins and championships.
+Measuring successWe all get caught up in wins and losses.
+Coaches are remembered for achieving milestones such as career wins and championships.
 It is true of course that good coaching, teaching fundamentals, developing your program, passion, dedication, hard work, etc will translate into more wins.

 But not all coaches are blessed with talent every year.
 Recently, I witnessed an excellent coaching job done by a freshmen coach who took a bunch of inexperienced kids with poor fundamentals and no confidence, to become a winning team by season's end.
 Overall they had lost more games than they won, but by the end of the season, they were beating teams that had easily defeated them earlier in the season.
 The season ended with the boys having a sense of pride and feeling good about themselves and eager for the next season.
 So you see that great coaching is not always accurately reflected by the won-loss record.